OK friends, let’s get a few things straight before we even start this post so I can lay it out on the table…

 It’s hard to guesstimate what someone is going to want to wear or need while they are traveling with a carry on.
 What’s the weather going to be like?
 How long are you going for?
 So many questions…

-The carry on packing list below is a good middle ground and is great to work off of.
+The carry on essential packing list below is a good middle ground and is great to work off of.

 This list is good for a traveler going to a temperate climate, as in, there will be beach time but maybe a bit chilly at night.
 So tweak this to your heart’s content depending on your needs.
 I hope it helps give you a good idea on what your perfect carry on essentials list can look like.